TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 A function inside of another has access to the variables of the parent function

-If access to a variable is needed outside the function or code block where it is changed, then declare the function before entering the function or code block.
+If access to a variable is needed outside the function or code block where it is changed, then declare the variable before entering the function or code block.
 The declaration can be done without assigning a value to the variable.

 A scope always have access to all variables from outer scopes within which it is nested (parent scopes).
 Outer scopes, however, never have access to variables of inner scopes.
 When a variable is not in a scope, it looks up the scope chain until it is found in one of the parent scopes.
 This is called **variable lookup**.
 The scope chain of variables is one way.
 It does not work from the outside in.